Martinc94/Myo-Snake/README.md

 This application has both one and two player modes and snakes can be controlled by a Myo Armband and by Keyboard presses.

+## Rules
+When player collects pickup their score increments by 10.
+When in multiplayer if player eats himself or another player their score is halfed.

 ## Controls:
 ### Myo:
 The wave in gesture moves the head of the snake to the left.